×

 9. Foreign Military Intervention

-Some voices — within the diaspora and beyond — call for foreign military action as the only way to remove the regime.
+In light of recent and ongoing military conflicts in the region, some voices — within the diaspora and beyond — call for foreign military action as the only way to remove the regime.
 What’s your view?

 10. Sanctions & Civilian Suffering